This function makes a request for RESOURCE using METHOD.

 payload.

-to automatically transmit like QUERY
+PARAMS to automatically transmit like QUERY or PAYLOAD

-would depending on METHOD
+would depending on METHOD.

-to explicitly transmit data as a query.
+QUERY to explicitly transmit data as a query.

-to explicitly transmit data as a payload.
+PAYLOAD to explicitly transmit data as a payload.
 Instead

-may also be a string, in which case it
+of an alist, PAYLOAD may also be a string, in which case it

 gets encoded as UTF-8 but is otherwise transmitted as-is.

-for those rare resources that require that the
+HEADERS for those rare resources that require that the

 data is transmitted as headers instead of as a query or payload.